unm-historiography/metahistory/essays/thematic/historical-fiction.md

 ### A recruitment tool?

 Though interspersed with fictional elements, These works increase our _personal involvement_ in history, driving us to read and investigate the subject through more traditional academic sources.
-Reaching into the primary source material, these inquiries into the past increase our interest and involvement in history.
+Reaching into the primary source material, these inquiries into the past **increase our interest and involvement in history**.
 Integrating works of historical fiction (and creative history) into the academic environment provides a means of drawing more students into the academic study of history.

 ### In Closing